Table of Contents

 signature that captures this idea is s -> (a,

-return a result a and a new state
+something with it, and return a result a and possibly a new state s.

 Let's develop some simple code that's almost the State monad, then we'll take a look at the real thing.
 We'll start with our type definition, which has exactly the obvious type we described above.